kgoderis/openhab-addons/bundles/org.openhab.io.homekit/src/main/java/org/openhab/io/homekit/Ideas/Specstory - Bundles and Configuration.md

 +     }
 +
 +     @Override
-+     public void removeAccessory(Accessory accessory) throws HomekitAccessoryOperationException {
++     public void removeAccessory(HomekitAccessory accessory) throws HomekitAccessoryOperationException {
 +         if (!running) {
 +             throw new HomekitAccessoryOperationException("Server is not running");
 +         }